alizehkhan/alizehkhan/README.md

 💛 Use case coverage > code coverage.

-💚 No abstraction > wrong abstraction
+💚 No abstraction > wrong abstraction.

+💙 Component APIs that are intuitive first then discoverable.